AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ## Use case {#summarize-uc}

-You would like to categorize Add to Cart Revenue into three different categories: Small Carts, Medium Carts, and Large Carts.
+You would like to categorize Add to Cart Revenue into three different categories: Small, Medium, and Large.
 This allows you to analyze and identify the characteristics of high-value customers.

 ### Data before {#summarize-uc-databefore}